dkucar-1/llm-experiments/README.md

-# Prompt Generator using LangChain with a model from Hugging Face
+# Prompt Generator using LangChain

 This is a very simple prompt that you can enter and the LLM will give you a response.